rtcharity/resources.eahub.org/content/guides_and_tips/a-guide-to-effective-altruism-fellowships.md

 **Advertisement**

-**How to properly advertise the fellowship.** One of the most important things I ever learned about running the fellowship is this: _You get what you advertise for_.
+<u>**How to properly advertise the fellowship.**</u> One of the most important things I ever learned about running the fellowship is this: _You get what you advertise for_.
 Before the Spring 2018 semester, I would often advertise the program by saying things like “It’s not a huge time commitment, you just have to come for some dinners, and you’ll be eating anyway right?” and “It’s definitely NOT like an extra class!”
 My reasoning was that I wanted to bring in more applicants.
 The problem is that if you say that the fellowship doesn’t require a lot of commitment, you’ll get exactly what you asked for: people who aren’t very committed.

 In Fall 2018, I instead said things like “We’re looking for people who will be really engaged” and I would make it clear that the fellowship would require 4-6 hours a week.
 This made it so that people who weren’t that excited would self-select away _before_ the application process, making it much more likely for us to admit very engaged fellows.
 (At the same time, you don’t want to go _too_ far.
 College students are busy and they need to know that the fellowship can fit into their weekly schedules.)

-**Channels for advertisement.** We had a two-pronged strategy for recruitment: broad & targeted.
+<u>**Channels for advertisement.**</u> We had a two-pronged strategy for recruitment: broad & targeted.

 **Broad recruitment:** We aimed to make sure most first-years (at least) _knew_ about the Fellowship, through a broad recruitment strategy.
 We hoped that well-thought-out messaging (accurate - not just focus on donations) could eliminate the risk of spreading low-fidelity conceptions of EA.
 The reasoning was that if we achieved this goal, hopefully only people who were truly interested in EA ideas would apply, and the selection process would be much easier.
 I believe that was the case.